≡ Menu

 Comdex Ranking: 83

-In terms of financial heft, Ameritas isn’t a small insurer, but it’s also not one of the industry’s biggest.
+Regarding financial heft, Ameritas isn’t a small insurer, but it’s also not one of the industry’s biggest.

 As of 2019, Ameritas held just under $30 billion in corporate assets.
-When the company began its expansion in the 1980s, assets totaled less than $1 billion, so growth has been strong and consistent over the interval.
+When the company began its expansion in the 1980s, assets totaled less than $1 billion, so growth has been solid and consistent over the interval.

 About 75% of Ameritas’ assets are currently held in relatively low-risk fixed-maturity securities.
 The company earns just under $2.5 billion in annual revenue, serving over 4 million customers, and has almost $100 billion in life insurance in force.